Depression is a frequent psychiatric condition in the US. As per a 2020 report by the Centers for Disease Control and Prevention (

 The symptoms of depression may vary from one person to another.
 But, there are still specific diagnostic criteria that help to identify if a person has the disorder or not.
 Additionally, the degree of depression can range from minor to severe.
 Knowing the intensity of your symptoms is crucial if you want to receive the most effective treatment.
-For this purpose, several tests have been developed for the accurate assessment of depression.
+For this purpose,

 Beck Depression Inventory (BDI) is the most widely used depression test.
 This helpful tool helps to understand whether a person requires medical attention for their symptoms and what is the extent of depression.